 In a small bowl or glass measuring cup, whisk together the grapefruit zest, onion, tarragon, oil, vinegar, lemon juice, mustard and stevia.
 Pour the dressing over the salad ingredients and toss well to coat.
 Serve immediately.
 Makes 4-6 servings.

 To cap off your meal, how about these dazzling Lemon-Poppyseed Bars with Lemon Frosting?
 All raw, of course!
 Lemon and Poppyseed is one of the HH’s favorite combinations, so I decided to create a raw dessert that he’d love even more than the salad.
 These little confections are firm and chewy with a sparkling crunch of poppyseeds in every bite.
 The frosting firms up in the fridge, but left at room temperature softens to a creamy, smooth, entirely alluring topping.
 Because they’re so rich, you can cut these into small cubes of one or two bites a piece, and you’ll still be satisfied.

 Raw Frosted Lemon Poppyseed Bars

-These bars are adapted from a recipe in my Desserts without Compromise Ebook for Raw Lemon-Coconut Bars.
+These bars appear in an adapted form in my book, Naturally Sweet & Gluten-Free.
 When I was hosting a friend’s birthday party in our house a while back, I made these so that I’d have something to eat while everyone else feasted on the conventional (white flour and white sugar) cake that my friend’s husband had bought.
 When I brought out my plate of lemon bars, someone asked to taste them–and within minutes the plate was empty!
 This is definitely tasty and impressive enough to serve to anyone, ACD or not.

 For the Base: